HRDAG/training-docs/language-tips/python/scalability.md

 ```
 indices = [ i for i in range(len(some_list)) ]
 ```
+&nbsp;

-Goal: Check if an exact match for a value is in a list Possible solution:
+> Goal: Check if an exact match for a value is in a list

+Possible solution:
 ```
 target = 5